TheOdinProject/curriculum/ruby_programming/introduction/installing_ruby.md

 #### Extras

 If you are using Visual Studio Code as your IDE, you can install the "Ruby" extension which will provide you with semantic highlighting and formatting support.
 This is optional, but it is a quick install; go to the "Extensions" tab in VSC (Ctrl+Shift+X), search "Ruby", and click install on the first one.
 Congratulations, the extension is now installed (you can also uninstall the extension from here).
+While there you probably should also install "Ruby Solargraph", to help with code completion.

 If you are using a different IDE, a quick Google search such as "Ruby programming extensions for (your IDE here)" should provide you with the resources to get started.
 Free support extensions can help make your programming go more smoothly, and there are tons of extensions for all languages (not just Ruby).